Campsites & Group Campsites

 No more than 8 people per site.
 Quiet hours are from 10 p.m. to 6 a.m.
 Audio equipment must not disturb other campers.

-Individual reservations can be made six (6) month in advance on the first day of the month beginning at 12 a.m.
-MST using the on-line reservation system (www.maricopacountyparks.org/) or central reservations (602-506-2930) Mon – Fri.
-8 a.m. – 4 p.m.
-Payment in full is required at time of reservation and each reservation requires a reservation fee.
+Individual reservations can be made six (6) month in advance of your arrival date using the on-line reservation system (www.maricopacountyparks.org/) or by calling the reservation line at 1-833-505-0779, open daily from 6 a.m. to 6 p.m.
+(Arizona time zone).
+Payment in full is required at the time of reservation and each reservation requires a reservation fee.

 - Group and youth camping reservations will be accepted one (1) year prior to the arrival date.
-Groups must call park to make reservation.
+Groups must call the park to make reservations.